-Michaelmas Term core courses End of March (Week 9 Hilary Term)

-Hilary Term option courses End of June (Week 10 Trinity Term)
+Michaelmas Term core courses End of March (Week 9 Hilary Term) Hilary Term option courses End of June (Week 10 Trinity Term) Thesis and final classifications End of September

 The final Examiners Board meeting will be held in September to confirm final degree marks.
 Students whose work is considered to be on the borderline of a pass, merit, or distinction may be called to a viva voce if it is felt that they may present further evidence that would enable them to be upgraded.